rkaw92/articles/sessions/Article.md

 In reality, it could be one or the other - the operations that a real handler implementation performs could take a variable duration of time, so there's no telling which of the two handlers would finish first in an actual application.
 What is certain is this: **our application has a bug that impacts the users**.

+### Security-related issues
+Another common use case for sessions is storing one-time tokens that prevent [Cross-Site Request Forgery](https://owasp.org/www-community/attacks/csrf) (called "CSRF tokens" for short).
+A typical implementation involves generating a token (an unpredictable string), sending it back to the client, meanwhile storing the same token in session state.
+Then, when the user wishes to perform an action, their browser needs to send the token it just got, and the server must consult the session state to check if the token is valid.
+If so, the token gets used up - it is removed from the session.
+This prevents cross-site POST requests from maliciously acting on the user's behalf.

+An observant reader will point out there are two race conditions possible:
+1. When adding tokens to the session - for example, if the user, being an online store admin, opens two browser tabs with different product pages as they're about to replace one product that's being phased out with a "new and improved" version.
+If the pages are opened at the same time, only one token may make it to session storage - the other page will have received a token that is not in the session's set of valid tokens (got overwritten), so a form located on that page may not work because it fails CSRF token validation.
+2. When using tokens - it may be possible to sneak in two or more concurrent requests with the same CSRF token, and have all of them succeed.
+The security impact of this is rather low, as an attacker who is able to pull this off must already be able to interact with the site directly (as in: same-origin).
+However, it's worth pointing out that programmers may sometimes rely on CSRF tokens as a means of protection against double form submission ("sorry, double post").
+Due to race conditions, this will not work - the times when a user may want to press a button again (because the page appears stuck) largely overlap with cases when the window for a race condition is very long (the back-end is taking long to process the request).

+Due to these issues, we are going to discuss the preferred method of dealing with CSRF tokens in a later section.

 ### Examples in the wild
 Concurrency bugs related to sessions are not just a theoretical issue that's only reproducible in a lab setting.
 Here are some problems that users typically encounter, along with attempted solutions:
 * https://stackoverflow.com/questions/5883821/node-js-express-session-problem